vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/product-validation.md

 The **validation criteria** is the evidence that proves the hypothesis.
 This is what we _measure_.

-    _We will know if we were successful if this business metric has moved by X% by the end of our test. _
+"We will know if we were successful if this business metric has moved by X% by the end of our test."

 Business metric examples:
 - [Net Promoter Score](https://delighted.com/blog/nps-matters-product-management)